 Retired members of the U.S. military are generally eligible to receive a military pension after at least 20 years of service.
-There are two distinct retirement pension systems.
-Both are taxed as pensions:
+There are two distinct retirement pension systems, and both are taxed as pensions.

 - Legacy high-3 system: Your pay is based on 2.5% of the 36 highest months of basic pay.

 - Blended retirement pay: Your pay combines an annuity payment (2% to 2.5% per year served), matching contributions to your Thrift Savings Plan, and mid-career bonuses.

 You’ll enter your pension payments for the year on lines 5a and 5b of Form 1040 or Form 1040-SR. You won’t have to pay federal taxes on any part of your pension that you use for a survivor annuity for your spouse or children.
 Military retirement pay is not counted as earned income, either, so you won’t pay FICA taxes (Social Security or Medicare taxes).

 Twenty states and Washington D.C. either partially or fully tax military retirement pay, causing veterans to pay tax on both the federal and state levels.